 - In all aspects of this class including research and writing, meetings with your instructor, and class attendance - you are strictly bound by the WSCL Honor Code.
 Please read the Honor Code carefully so you know what it prohibits. - (2) Unless otherwise indicated by your instructor, all work in this course must be your own.
 This means that you must do your own research, writing, proofreading, and revising.
 For both the research and writing assignments, you may not discuss the problem or your research with another law student, a professor, a lawyer, or anyone else (unless your LWR-II professor specifically indicates otherwise).
 If you need help drafting or revising your writing assignments, please seek assistance from your LWR-II professor. - (3) Be careful not to plagiarize.
-Paraphrasing or quoting from a case or any other source without properly acknowledging the source or without including quotation marks where such marks are necessary constitutes plagiarism. - (4) Unless specifically instructed otherwise, you may not read another student's work (including a present or past student) and you may not allow another student to read your work.
-You may not accept, read, or use any papers from students who have already taken this course. - (5) Any violation of this Honor Code will result in the student receiving a "0" in the course as well as possible referral to the Honor Code Committee. - (6) In preparing for your final oral arguments only, after April 10th, you may discuss oral arguments with other students, and you may practice arguing with other students.
+Paraphrasing or quoting from a case or any other source without properly acknowledging the source or without including quotation marks where such marks are necessary constitutes plagiarism. - (4) Unless specifically instructed otherwise, you may never read another student's work (including a present or past student) and you may not allow another student to read your work or grading sheets at any time, even after the assignment is completed and/or graded.
+You may not accept, read, or use any papers from students who have already taken this course. - (5) Any violation of this Honor Code will result in the student receiving a "0" in the course as well as possible referral to the Honor Code Committee. - (6) In preparing for your final oral arguments only, after the final appellate brief due date, you may discuss oral arguments with other students, and you may practice arguing with other students, including the honors moot court students.